-If you’re looking for the best steering wheel especially made for F1 video games then you can’t go wrong with the Fanatec Podium F1.
+If you’re looking for the best PlayStation-friendly steering wheel especially made for F1 video games then you can’t go wrong with the Fanatec Podium F1.
 This Fanatec bundle makes use of the fantastic Podium DD1 wheel base.
-While it’s true that a more modern version exists (read our full comparison here), in our opinion the DD1 delivers more than enough and is a lot more reasonably priced.
+While it’s true that a more modern version exists (read our full comparison between the two versions here), in our opinion the DD1 delivers more than enough and is a lot more reasonably priced.
 That being said, reasonably priced does not mean cheap.
 This is still an expensive racing wheel, but it’s simply a marvel of engineering.
 The force feedback is powerful, the wheel inputs are precise and suffer from no lag at all, and the DD1 is compatible with a massive amount of fantastic peripherals.
-As a last note regarding the bundle overall: it comes in two different versions, one is compatible with the PS4 and PS5, and the other is compatible with the Xbox Series X and Xbox One.
-Both versions are PC compatible.

 On the physical wheel itself, the fact that it’s an officially licensed product from Formula 1 should be enough to let you know how incredible it is.
 It’s mounted with multiple LED lights, it has buttons and switches in the double digits, it has a massive amount of customization options, it looks like a genuine product you could find inside a Ferrari or Mercedes, and it makes use of truly incredible paddle shifters.